larvit/larvituser-api/README.md

 userApi	= new UserApi({
-	'db':	require('larvitdb'),	// Must be a configured database instance 'server':	{	// Will be passed directly to larvitbase.
-For more info see: https://github.com/larvit/larvitbase 'port':	8080	// The only mandatory server option
+	'db':	require('larvitdb'),	// Must be a configured database instance 'appOptions':	{},	// Will be passed directly to larvitbase.
+For more info see: https://github.com/larvit/larvitbase 'intercom':	undefined,	// Or instance of larvitamintercom.
-	},
-	'intercom':	undefined,	// Or instance of larvitamintercom.
 For more info see: https://github.com/larvit/larvitamintercom 'mode':	undefined,	// DataWriter mode, see larvituser for more info: https://github.com/larvit/larvituser });